 In the Christian Protestant tradition, the extravagant cemeteries are not common.
 Varhaug Old Cemetery, Norway, is a tranquil small Lutheran cemetery by the North Sea.

-The Jewish cemetery in Krakow may be viewed in a special light due to the WW2 ghetto.
+One may view the Jewish cemetery in Krakow in a special light due to the WW2 ghetto.
 The overcrowded Jewish cemetery in Prague is important as well and even more spectacular in the eyes of a visitor.

 In Sagada, the Philippines there are a number of caves.
 Inside and outside of the Lumiang Cave coffins used to be hanged on the cliff-face or stacked inside the cave, like on this picture.